TomFrost/fs-eventbridge-js/README.md

 FS-EventBridge-JS is distributed under the ISC license.
 See `LICENSE` file for details.

 ## Credits
-FS-EventBridge-JS was created by Tom Shawver at [TechnologyAdvice](http://technologyadvice.com).
+FS-EventBridge-JS was originally created at [TechnologyAdvice](http://technologyadvice.com) in Nashville, TN.